DataCurationNetwork/CURATED/_modules/module-r.md

   </li>
       <br>

-  <li>Let the depositor know what changes and additions need to be made to the data to make it as complete and understandable as possible.
+  <li><b>Let the depositor know what changes and additions need to be made to the data to make it as complete and understandable as possible. </b>
       <ul style="padding-top: 1%; padding-bottom: 1%;padding-left: 5%;">
           <li>Formulate your request for the depositor to respond.
 Explain what you need from the depositor, and why
           <ul style =  "padding-top: 1%; padding-bottom: 1%;padding-left: 5%;">